rbisdorff/Digraph3/docSphinx/tutorial.rst

    :align: center
    :alt: A random performance tableau

-   *Figure 9*: The performance tableau of a random outranking digraph instance
+   *The performance tableau of a random outranking digraph instance*

-The underlying random performance tableau (see Fig. 9) shows the performance grading of 7 potential decision actions with respect to 7 decision criteria supporting each an increasing performance scale from 0 to 100.
+The underlying random performance tableau (see Fig. 24) shows the performance grading of 7 potential decision actions with respect to 7 decision criteria supporting each an increasing performance scale from 0 to 100.
 Notice the missing performance data concerning decision actions 'a2' and 'a5'.
-The resulting **strict outranking** - ie a weighted majority supported - *better than without considerable counter-performance* - digraph is shown in Fig. 10 below.
+The resulting **strict outranking** - ie a weighted majority supported - *better than without considerable counter-performance* - digraph is shown in Fig. 25 below.

 >>> gcd = ~(-g)  # Codual: the converse of the negation
 >>> gcd.exportGraphViz(fileName='tutOutRanking')